JRinderer/LUSCC/Notes.md

 The scanner will use the global_defs token_types to check that each "string" (a combination of chars to create a unique token or lexeme) is either a keyword, or a lexem.
 Think of this as a key value pair.

+###Working scanner notes:
+What's the best way to approach building Token Lexeme?
+Step 1 is to loop through every character.
+This has been completed.
+The next step is to build each character into a string pointer.
+Currently I'm comparing characters to characters for some things, but the best approach may be to build each character into a string and then compare to another string.